 - Performing songwriter, vocalist, multi-instrumentalist, arranger, recording engineer, and record producer

 - Lead guitarist for art/rock band Two Tru, 1987–present, signed to Warner Brother’s Myrrh/Word Records in 1989

 - Toured New England as "George Harrison" in the Beatles tribute band All Together Now (formerly known as Get Back), 1995–2007

 - Lead guitarist for the band Afterfab, performing the four Beatles' solo repertoires, 2014–present

-- CDs include Among the Ruins, Shadow Language, Back to the Bone, Playing with the Pieces, Blast of Love, Honeywine, Tender Ramble, and Always and Forever
+- Albums include Piece of Sky, Among the Ruins, Shadow Language, Back to the Bone, Playing with the Pieces, Blast of Love, Honeywine, Tender Ramble, and Always and Forever

 - Digital singles include "Sweetest Thing," "Low Tide," "Bellabye," "Time to Groove," "Mainly Distance," "Enjoy," "Thank You," "Hold On," "Great Day to Land/Happy Birthday," "All the Words," and "Tell Me Your Idea"

 - Author of Guitar Insights and Adorable Dachshunds

 - Established her own record label, production company, and publishing company: Feather Records, Wizard & Feather Brown Productions, and Cotton Moon Music, with alumna Cindy Brown in 1989

 - Expert consultant for the film Beatles Stories

 - Featured guest on CBS Sunday Morning, discussing the 50th anniversary of the Beatles coming to America

 - In a post sponsored by the NAMM Foundation, was named among the 10 most inspiring women music professors in the country by College Magazine.

 - Recipient of 2017 Good Song Award for "Harry"